This is a partnership article

 I can remember when my Mam was pregnant with my little brother she would eat pickled onion flavour crisp sandwiches with salad cream.
 At the time I thought it was disgusting, with that combination l I still do.
-There is however, something about putting crisps into a sandwich that just gives it and extra something.
+There is, however, something about putting crisps into a sandwich that just gives it an extra something.

 To help celebrate National Crisp Week I have been thinking about which crisps work well with different sandwich fillings.
 Ready salted go with almost any filling making them very versatile.
 Whereas big flavour crisps like beef and onion need to be placed in the right sandwich, if not on their own so not to overpower the filling.

 The classic fish finger sandwich usually works well with a bit of seasoning and maybe a little sauce, but why not forget the seasoning and add some yummy salt & vinegar Seabrook crisps.

 Let me share my ultimate Seabrook crisp sandwich…

 Instead of adding seasoning to your fish finger thin why add salt u0026amp; vinegar Seabrook crisps

 1x Seabrook salt u0026 vinegar crisps